 California EPFP provides a comprehensive approach to knowledge and skill-building among Fellows.
 The program comprises the following elements:

-Fellows attend three intensive, mandatory weekend seminars in October, February and June.
+Participants attend three intensive, mandatory weekend seminars in October, February, and June*.

-Each weekend focuses on selected policy issues, drawn from a custom-designed curricula.
+Each seminar focuses on selected education policy issues, drawn from a custom-designed curricula.
 Fellows will lead and facilitate discussions with state and national education experts, explore topics in small groups, and build intra-cohort relationships through informal conversations and activities.